by ProcureDeskLast Updated : Mar-19-2022

 To ensure that the vendors follow the above policy, we need to do the following:

-Add the Bill to details on the purchase order document, so there is no confusion on where and how to send the invoice.
+Add the Bill to the details on the purchase order document, so there is no confusion about where and how to send the invoice.

 Here is an example of how you can add that to the purchase order: